 A: No it's not.
 There are many reasons why you’re the contribution you finally submit may not be published here.
 The most common reasons for rejection are that it simply doesn't follow the guidelines or it is poorly written, or needs substantial editing/reformatting/information to bring it up to standard.

 Q: If I give you money, will you guarantee my contribution is published?

 A: I don't take payment for contributions.
 Sadly the site does not make any money, but I don't intend to monetise it in this way either.

 Q: Can you pay me for a contribution?

 A: I really wish I could but at the moment I have nothing to pay you with as the site doesn't make any money at all.
 I opened up News from the Sea to guest contributors in response to several requests to do so.
 After all, there are more stories, more science, more perspectives, more opinions that I could ever possibly share.
 I would love Ocean Oculus’ News from the Sea to become a platform for all those stories I can't tell as well as those I can, a place where different people from all sorts of different backgrounds and cultures can share what they know.
 By submitting your contribution, you accept that you will not receive financial compensation at the time of submission or any point in the future.
 I will also not charge you for your contributions (even if reviewing and editing contributions is essentially unpaid work for me - yes some sites do charge their guest contributors!).

 Q: I'm having a hard time finding images.
 Can you help with this?

 A: Sure!
-I wrote a short article about the importance of not stealing other people's images, and how to get images for your contributions legally and ethically.
+I wrote a short article explaining how to get images for your contributions legally and ethically.

 Looking forward to seeing your work!